 Commercial tenants struggling to pay the rent can breathe another sigh of relief.
 They will be spared eviction – for the moment at least.

-Landlords will be prevented from using the following until the end of 2020:
+Landlords will be prevented from using the following until 25 March 2022:

 - Commercial Rent Arrears Recovery (unless they are owed 189 days of unpaid rent)

 New Voluntary Code Of Practice For Commercial Property

 The government’s new (and long-awaited) code of practice for commercial property encourages tenants and landlords to work together in these troubled times.

 The code is designed to help landlords and tenants to map out a recovery plan during the Covid-19 coronavirus pandemic.

 It is endorsed by leading organisations including British Chambers of Commerce, the British Property Federation, the British Retail Consortium, the Royal Institution for Chartered Surveyors and UKHospitality.